 Purchasing sized socks in natural fibers and pairing them with breathable, stretchable shoes has resulted in the dream: weeks of city exploring with no blisters!

-After walking holes through too many Smartwool socks to count, my plus-size travel capsule wardrobe now is now made up totally of Darn Tough socks- which offers more sizes of wool socks with a lifetime guarantee against holes or unraveling.
+After walking holes through too many Smartwool socks to count, the soct section of my plus-size travel capsule wardrobe is now entirely made up totally of Darn Tough socks- which offers more sizes of wool socks with a lifetime guarantee against holes or unraveling.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a female, fat, one-bag traveler, and journalling it all on WanderBig.com